-After the 2017 January contest I learned a lot.
-Mostly I learned that I needed a better setup: a better tower arrangement, a stronger power supply, and a roomier site from which to operate.
-With those three things I knew I could be much more competitive on the airwaves, and have a lot more fun too.
+After the 2017 January contest I learned a lot: I needed a better mast arrangement, a stronger power supply, and a roomier area from which to operate.
+With those three things I knew I could be much more competitive on the airwaves.
+Also, my location had been less than ideal.

-Next up was to get the towers and antennas arranged better than last time.
-Back in January I ran into three specific problems:
+Next up was to get the towers and antennas arranged.
+Last time I ran into three key problems:

 First, the roadside turnout I used was too small to set up correctly.
-There was room for the masts, but not for the guy lines.
-This time I made sure to leave room for the lines.
+There was not enough room for the guy lines.

 The station setup worked perfectly this time.
 The antennas were stable, I had some flex left in the coax, and the site had amazing views in all directions.
 It was also a great contest, with lots of activity.